vitaut/vitaut.net/content/posts/2026/complete-to-chars.md

 often noise.
-It lands hardest where C++ tends to be chosen and the standard library is linked statically or bundled with the application: embedded and firmware, where the entire flash budget is a few hundred kB; WebAssembly, where the binary is downloaded before the page can run; and short-lived or serverless processes, where it is startup latency on every invocation. `to_chars` is also a primitive, so that cost can propagate into higher-level formatting, logging and serialization facilities built on the same conversion machinery.
+It lands hardest where C++ tends to be chosen and the standard library is linked statically or bundled with the application: embedded and firmware, where the entire flash budget is a few hundred kB; WebAssembly, where the binary is downloaded before the page can run; mobile apps, where size affects both downloads and launch time; and short-lived or serverless processes, where it is startup latency on every invocation. `to_chars` is also a primitive, so that cost can propagate into higher-level formatting, logging and serialization facilities built on the same conversion machinery.